-11/11, November 11th started as an unofficial holiday in China to celebrate single people.
+11/11, November 11th, started as an unofficial holiday in China to celebrate single people.
 The holiday is referred to as Singles Day, Bachelor’s Day, and double 11.
-In Chinese, a single person with no branches to the family tree resembles the numeral “Asian demography: The flight from marriage”.
-The Economist.
-Seoul and Taipei.
-August 20th, 2011.
+In this article, learn more about the rise and impact of 11/11, how brand abusers are taking advantage, and how brand protection solutions help companies maintain their brand reputation.

-Initially created by the online shopping giant Alibaba to target younger generations, the holiday’s popularity skyrocketed and soon, more and more e-commerce and social media platforms were inviting store owners to celebrate by offering discounts and gifts.
-By incentivizing the sellers with attractive subsidies and the buyers with deep discounts, they created a perfect storm.
+Initially created by the online shopping giant Alibaba to target younger generations, the holiday’s popularity skyrocketed and soon more e-commerce and social media platforms were inviting store owners to celebrate by offering discounts and gifts.

-Even Alibaba’s rivals like JD, Pinduoduo have all joined in the furor and are marketing 11/11 as the biggest online shopping season.
+Alibaba’s rivals like JD, Pinduoduo have joined the furor and are marketing 11/11 as the biggest online shopping season.
 Now there are companies like 11th Street and Qoo10 SG in China’s neighbors South Korea and Singapore that promote 11/11 on their mainstream platforms.
-Amazon has also joined the bandwagon in recent years and started promoting 11/11 deals starting this year.

-Online shopping, which was already trending among Chinese consumers, only became more so after the pandemic.
+Online shopping, which was already trending among Chinese consumers, became more so after the pandemic.
 This trend can also be observed in other countries.
-However, to this day, no other shopping season has been able to out perform “double 11” in total sales.
+However, to this day, no other shopping season has been able to outperform “double 11” in total sales.
 This is even true when comparing it to the combined sales results of Black Friday and Cyber Monday.